 Like kombucha and milk kefir, water kefir’s final sugar content is dependent upon how long you allow it to culture.
 As it cultures, the grains consume the sugars and convert them to carbon dioxide (carbonation), acids, bacteria, and yeasts.

-If you are trying to avoid sugar, allow your water kefir to ferment until it is just a little bit sweet on the first fermentation.
+If you are trying to avoid sugar, allow your kefir drink to ferment until it is just a little bit sweet on the first fermentation.
 When bottled, it will still have enough sugar, with the addition of fruit or fruit juice, for carbonation but will have a lower sugar content once the second fermentation is complete.

 Using water kefir grains to culture coconut water is another way to create a probiotic drink with less sugar.
 Just make sure you alternate between culturing in sugar water and coconut water to keep your grains healthy!